soedinglab/McDevol/README.md

 # McDevol
-A metagenome binning tool based on semi-contrastive learning method using the framework of BYOL (Bootstrap Your Own Latent) model.
-It only requires positive augmentated pairs for contrastive learning.
-As input, it integrates k-mer sequence embedding from GenomeFace and sampled coverage profiles using binomial sampling of contigs of augmented pairs for training.
-The embedding space obtained after training is used on Leiden algorithm to obtain metagenomic bins.
+A new self-supervised metagenome binning tool based on semi-contrastive learning method using the framework of BYOL (Bootstrap Your Own Latent) model.
+It only requires positive augmentated pairs for contrastive learning and at least 2x faster than COMEBin.
+It integrates k-mer sequence embedding vectors from GenomeFace composition model and sampled read coverage profiles using multinomial sampling of contigs to learn embedding space.
+It applies Leiden community detection algorithm to cluster contigs in the embedding space and obtain metagenomic bins.

 ![Mcdevol_byol_model](https://github.com/user-attachments/assets/28ac2eb9-6545-4824-aa07-6d98b33d9ac0)